apache/arrow-site/_posts/2022-12-14-nanoarrow.md

 [two files (nanoarrow.h and nanoarrow.c)](https://github.com/apache/arrow-nanoarrow/tree/main/dist)
 that can be copied and vendored into an existing code base.
 This results in a static library of about 50  KB and builds in less than a second.
-In addition to create an array directly from buffers (for those familiar with the columnar specification), nanoarrow includes an
+In addition to creating an array directly from buffers (for those familiar with the columnar specification), nanoarrow includes an
 [API for building arrays element-wise](https://apache.github.io/arrow-nanoarrow/dev/c.html#creating-arrays):